LiheYoung/UniMatch/README.md

 **You can check our [training logs](https://github.com/LiheYoung/UniMatch/blob/main/training-logs) for convenient comparisons during reproducing.**

-Below are only part of our results.
-For more comprenhensive experiments, please refer to our paper.

 **Note: we have added and updated some results in our camera-ready version.
 Please refer to our [latest version](https://arxiv.org/abs/2208.09910)**.

 ### Pascal VOC 2012